dlarrick/pykumo/Cloud_api_v3.md

 - ?? `/v3/sites/transfers/pending`
 - ?? `/v3/notifications/unseen-count`

+### Collection Endpoint
 The **Collection** endpoint returns a list of "sites" associated with the login.
 Presumably these are separate installations perhaps at different addresses.
+These are called _Locations_ in the Comfort app.

 Example:

 ```
 [